 Gluten free and vegan chocolate cookies and cream cake is a special cake for a special occasion – rich chocolate cake is covered in delicious buttercream frosting that’s blended with chocolate sandwich cookies.

-A chocolate cookies and cream cake, to be exact.
+A double layer, gluten free and vegan chocolate cookies and cream cake, to be exact.
 Normally on my own birthday I would just bake a simple cake, but I was in the mood to be a little fancier this time around.
 And my sons are in love with cookies and cream ice cream these days, so I decided to try my hand at a cookies and cream birthday cake!

 The cake batter is based on my usual chocolate cake recipe, but I made a couple of small changes that made this cake extra moist.
 The first change was using melted vegan buttery spread rather than oil.
 The second change was that I actually mixed two gluten free/allergy friendly flour blends.
 I used equal parts Namaste Perfect Flour Blend and King Arthur Gluten Free Multi-Purpose Flour.